Experimental Limits on Planetary Mass Primordial Black Hole Mergers

 In a first observational run, MAGE collected approximately two months of data from November 2024 to March 2025.
 Each FPGA channel post lock-in was sampled at a frequency of 238 Hz, resulting in continuous phase and quadrature $Y(t)$ data streams, which were then broken into segments consisting of $20\times2^{14}$ samples each, or about 23 minutes of data.
 These output voltage streams can be referred back to the crystal displacement by applying the transfer function

 Where $G_s$ denotes the signal gain between the SQUID input coil and the FPGA input, and the constant $\kappa_\lambda$ with units of Cm$^{-1}$ parameterises the piezoelectric coupling between the acoustic crystal and its electrodes of the overtone mode $\lambda$ with resonant frequency $f_\lambda$ \cite{Goryachev2014b}.
-In computing eq. (\ref{eq:strain}), we have utilized (2) in ref. \cite{Campbell2023}, as well as the Fourier transform $\mathcal{F}$ and it's inverse.
+In computing eq. (\ref{eq:strain}), we have utilized eq.
+(2) of ref. \cite{Campbell2023}, as well as the Fourier transform $\mathcal{F}$ and it's inverse.
+Following the calibration procedures of ref. \cite{Campbell2023}, the source independent strain sensitivity on resonance can be determined in units of $\mathrm{[strain]}/\sqrt{\mathrm{Hz}}$, and is shown for each mode in figure \ref{fig:setup} b).

 From Eq. (\ref{eq:strain}), $x(t)$ gives the instantaneous vibrational amplitude of the center of mass for the normal mode $\lambda$.
 A useful metric will be the energy of a normal mode which can be expressed as $k_b T(t)= \frac{1}{2}m_\lambda \dot{x}(t)^2$, where $k_b$ is Boltzman's constant, $m_\lambda$ is the normal mode effective mass and the dot denotes the derivative with respect to $t$.
 We can thus express the energy of a normal mode as an effective temperature $T(t)$ in units of Kelvin.